M.C.A. Hogarth e-book blocked, reinstated by Amazon after Games Workshop trademark claim

 Games Workshop used the scope of their European trademark to raise a complaint with Amazon Kindle Publishing UK, which caused Amazon Kindle Publishing (US) to block sales of the e-book in every country it was being offered.
 This was despite the facts that Games Workshop's European trademark cannot be enforced in the United States, and the European trademark's Class 16 does not cover e-books.

-Hogarth blogged about the situation, and the story gained publicity through newspapers and social networking websites, including Twitter.
+Hogarth blogged further about the situation, and the story gained publicity through newspapers and social networking websites, including Twitter.
 Games Workshop was labelled a "trademark bully" and harshly criticized by many people, including science-fiction authors Cory Doctorow and John Scalzi.
-Amazon was also critised for choosing to block the e-book.
+Amazon was also criticised for choosing to block the e-book.

 On February 8, Hogarth announced that Amazon had decided to reinstate Spots the Space Marine.
 She expressed her gratitude to the Electronic Frontier Foundation, who had provided support in the fight to get her e-book unblocked.